 Creation of Political Ecology discipline

 Political Ecology operates at the intersect of human and environmental interactions.
-Piers Blaikie at our School of International Development was instrumental in the growth and influence of the discipline in the late 1980s.
+Piers Blaikie at our School of Global Development was instrumental in the growth and influence of the discipline in the late 1980s.
 He published The Political Economy of Soil Erosion in Developing Countries in 1985 and Land Degradation and Society with Harold Brookfield in 1987.
 Both texts are considered cornerstones of modern Political Ecology - a discipline that remains vibrant and influential in explaining social vulnerability and highlighting the causal chains of influence and the role of different actors in contributing to often deleterious environmental change.

 Geoengineering the oceans

-As oceans absorb around 30% of the CO2 injected into the atmosphere by fossil fuel burning, the idea of fertilising the oceans with iron, so that the marine plankton can absorb even more CO2 is a tantalising one.
+As oceans absorb around 30% of the CO 2 injected into the atmosphere by fossil fuel burning, the idea of fertilising the oceans with iron, so that the marine plankton can absorb even more CO 2 is a tantalising one.
 The research groups of Andy Watson and Peter Liss in our School of Environmental Sciences were major players that experimented with seeding iron on patches of the ocean surface.
 While the plankton certainly grew, it was apparent that iron fertilisation was not an efficient way of removing carbon from the atmosphere.
 A finding that’s informed geoengineering ocean policy since.

 ‘A discernible human influence on global climate’